ludyna/lu_brain/README.md

 1. The fastest dynamic pattern learning and manipulation in the World
 2. Pattern database with complete data transparency and ease of access
 3. Easy to use, well designed and architected, fast and bug-free, enjoyable to contribute software

-## FAQ

-Q: **Why C?**

-A: Lu_Brain is a low-level library, and, in short, C is the best language for the job (not C++, Rust, Go, Python, etc.).
-Later we will create wrappers for higher-level languages.

 ## Legal